dragonflyoss/nydus/docs/containerd-env-setup.md

 ```

 ### Using Runtime-level Snapshotter in Container for Nydus
-How about: Containerd (>= v1.7.0) supports configuring the ```runtime-level``` snapshotter.
+Containerd (>= v1.7.0) supports configuring the ```runtime-level``` snapshotter.
 By following the steps below, we can declare runtimes that use different snapshotters:
 #### Step 1: Configure Containerd
 ```toml
 [plugins."io.containerd.grpc.v1.cri".containerd]